 property, which is true

-The react-use Hooks library comes with a larger collection of Hooks than the other libraries listed so far, including Hooks to leverage the various hardware that browsers can access.
-It also comes with Hooks to watch screen size, motion, scrolling, animation, and to dynamically adjust CSS, among many others.
+The react-use hooks library comes with a larger collection of hooks than the other libraries listed so far.
+It includes hooks to leverage the various hardware that browsers can access.
+The library also comes with hooks to watch screen size, motion, scrolling, animation, and to dynamically adjust CSS, among other functionalities.

 Hook to watch the position of a user’s mouse: